copanicus/monty/README.md

 stack	This is the default behavior.
 Sets the format of the data into a stack (LIFO).

 queue	Sets the format of the data into a queue (FIFO).
+Just adding somthing to increse the number of commit